 Although this entire overview could be devoted to the delights of the Northumberland countryside, to do so would do a disservice to the wonderful array of castles and early Christian remains.
-Northumberland's location made it a natural battle ground between the Scots and English for centuries, and the number of fortified houses and castles attests to this turbulent past.
-Arguably the finest castle in the county, perhaps in the country, is Alnwick, seat of the powerful Percy family, Dukes of Northumberland, since 1309.
+Northumberland's location made it a natural battleground between the Scots and English for centuries, and the number of fortified houses and castles attests to this turbulent past.
+Arguably the finest castle in the county, perhaps in the country, is Alnwick Castle, the seat of the powerful Percy family, Dukes of Northumberland, since 1309.

-Across the south of the county stretches Hadrian's Wall, the remarkable 2nd century barrier erected by the Romans to hold back the troublesome tribes of Scotland.
-Chesters Roman Fort, near Hexham, is the best surviving example of a Roman cavalry fort in Britain, and a museum displays artifacts found during excavation of the fort.
+Across the south of the county stretches Hadrian's Wall, the remarkable 2nd-century barrier erected by the Romans to hold back the troublesome tribes of Scotland.
+Chesters Roman Fort, near Hexham, is the best surviving example of a Roman cavalry fort in Britain, and a museum displays artefacts found during excavation of the fort.
 Further forts can be visited at Rochester, Corbridge, Vindolanda, Housesteads, and there is a Roman Army Museum at Walltown, near Greenhead.